Assistance programs in Yolo County.

-Federal government stimulus funds are flowing to agencies located throughout the state.
-Four local charities and agencies that are trying to provide struggling people with help paying bills, attempting to help the homeless and provide aid for those facing eviction in the Central Valley are receiving some grants from the federal government to offset the cost of rental housing and other housing expenses.
+The fact is that government funds are flowing to agencies located throughout the state.
+There are many local charities and non-profit agencies that are trying to provide struggling people with help paying bills, and they are noted below.
+The organizations are attempting to help the homeless and provide financial aid for those facing eviction in the Central Valley and Yolo County.
+They are often receiving grants from the federal government to offset the cost of rental housing and other housing expenses.

 They also offer a wide variety of other programs, including advice on health insurance, head start, and more.
 Contact the Yolo Family Resource Center for more information and how to apply.